Skip to content

 • Dividend cover ratios above 1.5x for sustainability

-• Recent financial performance supporting dividend payments – including growing share price values over the past three months in most cases
+• Recent financial performance supporting dividend payments – including growing share price values over the past year to date (YTD) in all cases, albeit some quite moderately

 Overview of the shares in this article